pocketberserker/FSharp.Control.FusionTasks/README.md

 * .NET add new "task-like" type. "task-like" means applied a attribute "System.Runtime.CompilerServices.AsyncMethodBuilderAttribute" and declared the async method builder.
 * ValueTask overview:
-  * New standard "task-like" type named for "ValueTask<T>" for C#.
-FusionTasks supported ValueTask<T> on 1.0.20.
+  * New standard "task-like" type named for "ValueTask&lt;T&gt;" for C#.
+FusionTasks supported ValueTask&lt;T&gt; on 1.0.20.
-  * ValueTask<T> declared by struct (Value type) for goal is improvement performance.
-But this type has the Task<T> instance inside and finally continuation handle by Task<T>.
+  * ValueTask&lt;T&gt; declared by struct (Value type) for goal is improvement performance.
+But this type has the Task&lt;T&gt; instance inside and finally continuation handle by Task&lt;T&gt;.
-  * ValueTask<T> performance effective situation maybe chatty-call fragments using both caller C# and awaiter C# codes...
+  * ValueTask&lt;T&gt; performance effective situation maybe chatty-call fragments using both caller C# and awaiter C# codes...
-  * ValueTask<T> a little bit or no effect improvement performance, because usage of senario for FusionTasks.
+  * ValueTask&lt;T&gt; a little bit or no effect improvement performance, because usage of senario for FusionTasks.
 * "task-like" augumenting is difficult:
   * The attribute "AsyncMethodBuilderAttribute" must apply TARGET task-like type.
-  * Means if already declared type (ofcource, we have FSharpAsync<'T>) cannot augument and cannot turn to task-like type.
+  * Means if already declared type (Sure, we have FSharpAsync&lt;'T&gt;) cannot augument and cannot turn to task-like type.
-  * Therefore cannot directly return for FSharpAsync<'T> from C#'s async-await method.
+  * Therefore cannot directly return for FSharpAsync&lt;'T&gt; from C#'s async-await method.
   * And cannot auto handle task-like type by FusionTasks, because no type safe declaration for task-like type...
-    * For example, if force support task-like type, FusionTasks require augument the Source(taskLike: obj) overload on Async<'T>.
-This is not type safe.
+    * For example, if force support task-like type, FusionTasks require augument "Source: taskLike: obj -> FSharpAsync&lt;'T&gt;" overload on FSharpAsync&lt;'T&gt;.
+This cannot type safe.
 * Conclusion:
-  * So FusionTasks support only "ValueTask<T>" type and cannot support any other "task-like" types.
+  * So FusionTasks support only "ValueTask&lt;T&gt;" type and cannot support any other "task-like" types.

 ## Additional resources
 * Source codes available only "FSharp.Control.FusionTasks" folder.